 Some of our holster features are worth mentioning.
 Common sense requires that these are normal or standard, but a quick internet search shows they are not common.
 We are always recommending that people compare items when shopping.
-These are some of the things which should be compared.
+Compare these features.

 Compare what is there